 In response to Carver customer suggestions, we're trying a new style of manual.
-It is designed to cover more possible hook-ups and better explain the operation of the C-5.
+It is designed to cover more possible hook-ups and better explain the operation of the CT-6.
 As a result, it may appear considerably more complicated than the manual which comes with some preamplifiers.
 If you're not experienced in hooking up stereo equipment, we think that you will appreciate the detail to which we have gone.
-However, we've also provided a method by which the "advanced" user can quickly grasp the key points and differences of the C-5.
-Important information is enclosed in boxes like the one on the next page.
+However, we've also provided a method by which the "advanced" user can quickly grasp the key points and differences of the CT-6.
+Important information is enclosed in boxes like the one below.
 Even if you don't read any other part of the manual, please check out each of these boxes before proceeding.